 preparation for this final act.

-For example, food and water might have been given up some days before
+For example, water might have been given up some days before

-because they only caused the patient to suffer more deeply.
+because it only caused the patient to suffer more deeply.

 Also, the patient might be unconscious